My favorite neighborhood in Athens, in the shadow of the Acropolis, the Plaka is like a village within the city

 prices but there are some that are more eclectic

-lots of other shops and even the regular tourist
+lots of different types of shops and even the regular tourist

 shops have amazing postcards that you can send